frederic-perez/AmE-dictionary/data/dictionary.md

 __parvenu__ _n_ :three: (parvenus) A person who has suddenly risen to a higher social and economic class and has not yet gained social acceptance by others in that class.
 __Pascal’s wager__ _n_ An argument according to which belief in God is rational whether or not God exists, since falsely believing that God exists leads to no harm whereas correctly believing that God exists may lead to an eternal reward.
 __paschal__ _adj_ /ˈpæskəl/ __1__ _Judaism_ Of or relating to Passover. __2__ _Ecclesiastical Terms_ Of or relating to Easter.
+__pasquinade__ _n_ A satire or lampoon, especially one that ridicules a specific person, traditionally written and posted in a public place. _Syn_ parody, put-on, sendup, spoof, charade, lampoon, mockery, burlesque, travesty, takeoff
 __pass out__ _phr v_ :three: To become unconscious.
 __pass policy__
 __pass up__